borgesash/cp4i/README.md

 This guide installs Cloud Pak for Integration on an Openshift cluster.

 Reference: https://www.ibm.com/docs/en/cloud-paks/cp-integration/16.1.0?topic=installing
 This install guide is for CP4I v16.1.0.
 This is the latest SC-2 (long term support) version of Cloud Pak for Integration.
-For the latest CD release, see What's new in Cloud Pak for Integration 16.1.2.
+For the latest CD release, see [What's new in Cloud Pak for Integration 16.1.2] (https://www.ibm.com/docs/en/cloud-paks/cp-integration/16.1.2?topic=whats-new-in-cloud-pak-integration-1612)

 We will install the following components of CP4I:
-•	Queue Manager
+- Queue Manager
-•	App Connect Enterprise Integration Servers
+- App Connect Enterprise Integration Servers

 ## Overview
 IBM Cloud Pak® for Integration installation consists of a Red Hat® OpenShift® Container Platform cluster with one or more operators installed and one or more deployed instances.
 You can complete all the installation steps yourself or simplify the process by installing on a managed OpenShift cluster from a cloud provider.

 The main installation tasks are as follows:
 1. Add catalog sources, to make the Cloud Pak for Integration operators available to the cluster.
 2. Install the Cloud Pak for Integration operators.